Levitation and dynamics of bodies in supersaturated fluids: Experiments

-A second set of experiments was then performed using a body which was held fixed in the fluid, as we measured the force development due to bubble growth on its surface.
-A sphere of radius $A=1$\,cm composed of Polylactic acid (PLA) was printed with an Ultimaker 3+ 3D-printer using a 0.15mm nozzle.
+\textbf{Surface buoyancy growth with a fixed body.} Next, a body was held fixed in the fluid, and we measured the force development due to bubble growth on its surface.
+A sphere of radius 1 cm composed of Polylactic acid (PLA) was printed with an Ultimaker 3+ 3D-printer using a 0.15mm nozzle.
 A schematic of the experimental setup is shown in Fig.~\ref{Figure3}(a).
 The fluid was depressurized and poured gently into the container, and placed upon the digital scale.
 The test sphere was then lowered into the carbonated water at different insertion times, denoted by $t_0$, and affixed to the table below.
 As bubbles grew on the surface (see Fig.~\ref{Figure3}(e)) they imposed an upward vertical force on the stationary sphere, and the opposing downward force was registered by the scale.
-The sphere was briefly removed from the fluid every 4 minutes, then reinserted.
+The sphere was briefly removed from the fluid every 4 minutes, then reinserted while still wet.
 Videos of bubble growth, coalescence, and arrival at a fluctuating steady state at insertion times $t_0=1$\,min and $t_0=10$\,min are included as Movies S2-S3.

 The scale-registered weight of the system, denoted by $F(t)$, was decomposed as $F(t)=F(0)+M_e(t)g + B(t;t_0)$. $F(0)$ includes a constant buoyancy force due to the volume of the displaced fluid; $M_e(t)$ is the mass change of a body-free fluid previously described; and $B(t;t_0)$ is the surface buoyancy force, the contribution to the buoyancy by the bubbles since the insertion time, $t_0$.
 The weight loss due to gas escape from an empty vessel is small, but it is of comparable magnitude to the force on the body for roughly the first 10 minutes, and must be accounted for here. $F(t)-F(0)$ was measured directly, which then provided an indirect measurement of the added buoyancy force, $B(t;t_0)$.